-- Muscle weakness affecting an arm, a leg, neck or diaphragm
+- Muscle weakness affecting an arm, neck, leg, or diaphragm

 - Slurred and nasal speech

-Depending on the first symptoms observed, the condition can be further divided into subcategories.
-When symptoms first begin in the arms or legs, it is known as “limb onset” ALS.
-If the first indications are speech or swallowing problems, it is referred to as “bulbar onset” ALS.
+Depending on the first symptoms observed, doctors can further divide the condition into subcategories.
+When symptoms first begin in the arms or legs, they refer to it as “limb onset” ALS.
+If the first indications are speech or swallowing problems, they refer to it as “bulbar onset” ALS.

-ALS progresses differently in different individuals.
+The condition progresses differently in different individuals.
 However, in all cases, muscle weakness and atrophy spread to other parts of the body until functioning becomes difficult.
-People with advanced stages of the disease will eventually not be able to stand, walk or use their limbs and swallowing, speaking, and breathing may become difficult.
+People with advanced stages of the disease will eventually not be able to stand, walk or use their limbs.
+Swallowing, speaking, and breathing may become difficult.

-In most cases, people with ALS retain their ability to perform higher mental processes such as reasoning, remembering, understanding, and problem solving.
+In most cases, people with ALS do not lose their ability to complete higher mental processes such as reasoning, understanding, remembering, and problem-solving.

-The average survival time of the patient is about three to five years from the onset of the disease, however, 10-20 percent of patients can survive for a longer duration.
+The average survival time of the patient is about three to five years from the onset of the disease; however, 10-20 percent of patients living with ALS can survive for a longer duration.

 Spinal tap: The physician draws out a small volume of cerebrospinal fluid and looks for the presence of inflammatory conditions or abnormal cells.
 This test is important only in cases with unusual symptoms.

-Biopsy: Generally, a surgeon removes a part of the muscle from the upper arm or upper thigh.
+Biopsy: Usually, a surgeon removes a small portion of the upper arm or upper thigh muscle.
 The surgeon then looks for any damage using staining and microscopy.

-Sometimes, people might want to undergo genetic testing especially in cases with a family history of ALS.
-Then, in such cases, the genetic counselor may help in evaluating not only the family history, but also the medical background, and any other potential risks.
-For familial ALS, a positive test result is usually observed in 60-70 percent of the cases.
+Sometimes, people might want to undergo genetic testing, especially in cases with a family history of ALS.
+Then, in such cases, the genetic counselor may help in evaluating not only the family history but also the medical background and any other potential risks.
+For familial ALS, a positive test result is usually observed in 60-70 percent of ALS cases.

-Riluzole is the common drug in neuroprotective therapy.
-This drug inhibits the destruction of motor nerve cells by blocking the release of the neurotransmitter glutamate from neurons.
+Riluzole is a common drug in neuroprotective therapy.
+This drug inhibits the destruction of motor nerve cells by blocking the release of the neurotransmitter glutamate from neurons

-As of 2017, the US Food and Drug Administration has granted the approval of yet another drug Edaravone.
-It indicatively slows down ALS development.
+As of 2017, the US Food and Drug Administration has approved yet another drug Edaravone.
+It indicatively slows down disease development.